alanon-sandiego/tsml-printable-lists/README.md

 # TSML Printable Meeting Lists Documentation

-This Google Sheet serves as a mechanism to generate a **printable version of a meeting list** derived from the "Twelve Step Meeting List" (TSML) plugin for WordPress.
-Its primary purpose is to provide an accessible, spreadsheet-based format of publicly available meeting information for organizations to use, for instance, in printed directories or other external applications.
+The 12 Step Meeting List plugin (TSML) plugin for WordPress is an amazing resource.
+Many thanks to all the contributors who created TSML and continue to support it.
+Hopefully this Printable Meeting List project adds value to it in some small way.

-The target audience for this documentation is **entry-level software developers** who wish to implement a similar solution for their own nonprofit organizations.
+This project uses Google Sheets as a mechanism to generate a printable version of the meeting list.
+It uses the TSML plugin's Public Feed API to refresh the list in real time.
+Google Sheets offer a great deal of control over the content and format of the list.
+This solution works with any Google account, even a free Gmail account.
+Nothing else is required.

-Here's a breakdown of how the solution works and what a developer needs to know:
+Here's a breakdown of how the solution works and what you need to know to implement it:

 ---